 CAGJ’s Food Justice Project invites our members and others to learn about and build connections with our local foodshed through visits to farms, community kitchens, community gardens, and other projects for food justice.
-The site visits include hands-on work that is needed by or is appropriate to the sites, opportunities to debrief and reflect at the end of the site visit, and calls to action!
+The site visits include hands-on work that is needed by the sites, opportunities to debrief and reflect at the end of the site visit, and calls to action!

-Through Teach-outs, CAGJ members and supporters to gain a grounded understanding of how people are reclaiming the food system and and rebuilding a local food economy.
-We make the experience is benefit both CAGJ and the volunteers, and the host site, creating a place for the voices of our local food producers to be heard and their knowledge and skills to be recognized and celebrated.
+Through Teach-Outs, CAGJ members and supporters gain a grounded understanding of how people are reclaiming the food system and rebuilding a local food economy.
+We aim to facilitate a place for the voices of our local food producers to be heard, and their knowledge and skills to be recognized and celebrated.

 None currently scheduled.
-If you are with an organization that would like to host a Teach-out, please get in touch with us at firstname.lastname@example.org or call the CAGJ office at (206) 405-4600.
+If you are with an organization that would like to host a Teach-Out, please get in touch with us at email@example.com or call the CAGJ office: (206) 405-4600.

 2012 TEACH OUTS